 No matter the donation amount, you positively impact how a child manages Type 1 Diabetes.
 This is how you will change their life:

 Your donation will touch dozens of families from underserved communities by funding critical healthcare awarded to those struggling to afford the insulin and technology their child needs to live a healthy life.

-PADRE helps to fund research that is aiming to make Type 1 diabetes more manageable, and potentially find a cure for the condition.
+PADRE receives funds to expand and research how to make T1D more manageable and a potential cure for the condition.

-Newly diagnosed children and their families receive a backpack filled with educational materials and a Type 1 diabetes starter kit to teach them how to live day to day with a chronic illness.
+Recently-diagnosed children and their families receive a backpack filled with a T1D starter kit and educational materials to teach them how to live with a chronic illness.

 The ultimate goal of providing children with T1D is the experience of a lifetime at a summer camp that could not be made possible without your donations.
 Any amount of your choosing will still go towards making all of these incredible things happen.